Credit for Prior Learning

 Portfolio Assessment of Prior Learning (PAPL)

-Credit for subjects in which students have knowledge but have not earned course credit may be gained through the Portfolio Assessment of Prior Learning (PAPL) process.
-Degree-seeking students who are enrolled in at least one course at USC Upstate can request evaluation of prior experience for credit as documented in a portfolio.
-Students wishing to pursue this option should first contact their chair or dean to determine if portfolio credit is acceptable.
 To pursue this option, students must complete a Request for Portfolio Credit form.
-If this form is approved, students must enroll in UNIV U210 Prior Learning Portfolio Development and complete the required components of the portfolio.
+If this form is approved, students must complete the Prior Learning Porfolio Development online learning module and compile the required components of the portfolio.
 A faculty member in the unit will evaluate the content of the portfolio for the awarding of credit.
 The portfolio will be approved by the department chair and/or associate dean of the college.
-Final determination of credit awarded will be made by the dean of the college or school.
-Credit awarded by portfolio will be part of the maximum 30 hours that may be earned in any combination of programs in the current "Credit by examination, military credit, and credit for non-collegiate programs."
+Once evaluation is completed, students pay a fee of $25 per semester hour for processing examination credits on their transcripts.
+Credits earned by portfolio are recorded as hours earned and do not enter into calculations of students' GPA.
+Credit awarded by portfolio will be part of the maximum 45 hours that may be earned in any combination of programs in the current "Credit by examination, military credit, and credit for non-collegiate programs."

 Exemption Credits From a Technical College